durd/cp-pxgrid/README.md

 Terminated session.
 Our own addition to the list.
 Works with Terminated.

 # Credit
 This project relies very heavily on Cisco's example project of a pxGrid v2.0 client [pxgrid-rest-ws](https://github.com/cisco-pxgrid/pxgrid-rest-ws).
 Everything below is from the original README of Cisco's repo.
-THe latest version is of course available at Cisco's repo above.
+The latest version is of course available at Cisco's repo above.
 It was fun learning about Git more properly and actually using Python for real for once.
 Python did get on my nerves a few times regarding data types and variable references.
 But all was figured out, probably not remembered but why else would Google and StackOverflow exist?

 # pxGrid